 What activities do you (campers) do?
 Some of the activities that are available to campers are swimming, field games, crafts, hiking, low ropes course, archery, boating, Bible study, nature activities, team building games, and singing.

 Do I need to pack a lunch for Day Camp?
-Yes.
+You can pack a lunch for your camper, or for $20/week we will provide a hot lunch.
 We ask that you pack a separate lunch for each child as we do not allow campers to share or trade lunch items due to allergies.
+We are a peanut free camp.

 What do I (camper) need to bring?
-A completed health form signed by the doctor, all medications your child will need to take while at camp (in their original containers)
+A completed health form signed by the doctor, all medications your child will need to take while at camp (in their original containers).
+If your child had a physical for school, that form is acceptable.

 For Overnight Camp a sleeping bag or blanket(s) and pillow 2 bathing suits (recommended) 2 towels (1 for swimming and 1 for shower) soap and shampoo pants, shorts, socks, underwear, long sleeve and short sleeve shirts for the week sunscreen and bug repellant water bottle toothbrush and toothpaste flashlight 2 pair (recommended) of sturdy, closed toe shoes with a back (i.e. not clogs, crocs, or sandals please) flip flops for shower other personal items as needed.